zawie/zawie/README.md

 ### Professional Summary
 - Started making games for fun in 2013
-- Studied Mathematics and Computer Science at Rice University
+- Earned a Bachelors in Mathematics and Computer Science at Rice University
 - Currently a Software Development Engineer at Amazon Web Services

 ### Website